 English Department faculty typically teaches our first-year writing courses.
 We are pleased that our faculty continually looks for creative, innovative, and effective pedagogies to help facilitate our students’ growth that students grow as critical writers, readers, researchers, and thinkers.
 Additionally, we are committed to offering small class sizes to promote intensive, high-quality learning engagements between faculty and students, as our first-year writing courses are capped at 20 students.
 To enhance students' educational experiences, we also coordinate instruction and resources with a variety of other programs and departments, including the Staley Library, the University Seminar and the Writing Center.

-If you have questions about this program, please do not hesitate to contact Dr. Jeff Kirchoff (firstname.lastname@example.org), the first-year writing coordinator.
+If you have questions about this program, please do not hesitate to contact Dr. Julie Bates (firstname.lastname@example.org), the first-year writing coordinator.

 Critical Writing, Reading & Research I (IN 150) is designed to develop students as critical writers, readers, and researchers.
 Emphasis is placed on writing and reading as the path to critical thinking.
 Students are asked read and critique texts actively, deliberately, and carefully, to write polished, informed essays for personal, public, and/or specialized audiences, and to reflect on the uses of reading and writing in their public and personal lives to better understand themselves, their communities, and the world.
 Library research component is introduced and integrated into the course.

 Critical Writing, Reading & Research II (IN 151) is designed to position students as successful writers, readers and researchers as they move into advanced coursework.
 In addition to continuing to develop reading and writing skills introduced in the first semester course, students will be asked to conduct research to participate in academic inquiry.
 Each student will write a research paper that demonstrates the ability to incorporate resources and contribute to academic discourse and communities.
 An extended and intensive library research component is integrated into the course.